 I got a great deal on wild Coho Salmon recently, so I thought I'd share my easy go to Asian marinade for grilled salmon.
 It is a super simple marinade of just 3 ingredients, but it does the job wonderfully.
 Sometimes simple really is the best way to go.

 I served the Grilled Asian Salmon over a bed of roasted riced cauliflower, sprinkled on some sliced scallions and added a few dabs of sriracha.
 A splash of soy, ponzu sauce, or lemon really would be sufficient though.
 I have been making slightly varied versions of this salmon for years and it never disappoints.
-The salmon would serve equally well with brown rice or a couple sides of vegetables.
+The salmon would serve equally well with homemade fried rice or a couple sides of vegetables.
+My Asian Cucumber Salad or sauteed asparagus with mushrooms would be great choices.

 - 2 wild salmon fillets .
 4 oz fillets